 Does IE Session Manager save the web pages?
 What happens when I save a snapshot?

-Which version of Internet Explorer will it run in?
+Which versions of Internet Explorer will it run in?

 Is IE Session Manager or Electric Brain Productions affiliated with the Internet Explorer team or with Microsoft?